OlivierBlanvillain/master-thesis/content.md

 Transport
 =========

 \TODO{This section, scala-js-transport library, main contribution}

 ### A Uniform Interface

 We begin our discussion by the definition of an interface for asynchronous transports, presented in #transportInterface.
 This interface aims at *transparently* modeling the different underlying technologies, meaning that is simply delegates tasks to the actual implementation, without adding new functionalities.
+Thanks to support of *futures* and *promises* in Scala.js, these interfaces cross compile to both Java bytecode and JavaScript.

 \transportInterface{Definition of the core networking interfaces.}

 A *Transport* can both *listen* for incoming connections and *connect* to remote *Transports*.
-Platforms limited to act either as client or server will return a failed future for either of these methods.
-In order to listen for incoming connections, the user of a *Transport* has to complete the promise returned by the listen method with a *ConnectionListener*.
+Platforms limited to act either as client or server will return a failed *future* for either of these methods.
+In order to listen for incoming connections, the user of a *Transport* has to complete the promise returned by the *listen* method with a *ConnectionListener*.
 To keep the definition generic, *Address* is an abstract type.
 As we will see later, it varies greatly from one technology to another.

 *ConnectionHandle* represents an opened connection.
 Thereby, it supports four type of interactions: writing a message, listening for incoming messages, closing the connection and listening for connection closure.
 Similarly to *Transport*, listening for incoming messages is achieved by completing a promise of *MessageListener*.

-The presented *Transport* and *ConnectionHandle* interfaces have several advantages compared to their  alternative in other languages, such the WebSocket interface in JavaScript.
-For example, errors are not transmitted by throwing exceptions, but simply returned as a failed future.
-Also, some incorrect behaviors such as writing to a no yet opened connection, or receiving duplicate notifications for a closed connection, are made impossible by construction.
-Thanks to support of futures and promises in Scala.js, these interfaces cross compile to both Java bytecode and JavaScript.
+An example of direct usage of the *Transport* interface is presented in #rawclient.
+This example implements a simple WebSocket client that sends a "Hello World!" message to a WebSocket echo server.
+After instantiating the *Transport* and declaring the *Address* of the server, *transport.connect* initiate the WebSocket connection and returns a *future* of *ConnectionHandle*.
+This is *future* will be successfully completed upon connection establishment, or result in a failure if an error occurred during the process.
+In the successful case, the callback is given a *ConnectionHandle* object, which is used to *write* the "Hello World!" message, handle incoming messages and *close* the connection.

+\rawclient{Example of WebSocket client implementation.}

+The WebSocket echo server used in #rawclient has a very simple behavior: received messages are immediately sent back to their author. #rawserver shows a possible implementation of an echo server with the *Transport* interface.
+The body of this example is wrapped in a *try-finally* block to ensure the proper shutdown of the server once the program terminate.
+In order to listen for incoming connections, one must use *transport.listen()* which returns a *future* connection listener *promise*.
+If the underlying implementation is able *listen* for new WebSocket connections on the given address and port, the *future* will be successful, and the *promise* can then be completed with a connection listener.

+\rawserver{Implementation of a WebSocket echo server.}

 ### Implementations